Halmstad–Bolmen Railway: Halmstad–Bolmens Järnvägsaktiebolag

 The Halmstad–Bolmens Järnvägsaktiebolag was founded on 4 December 1886 with Carl Nordenfalk, Ivar Lyttkens, merchant A. E. Pihl and merchant Anders L. Apelstam, C. L. Larsson of Älmån, banker C. G. Löfström and reverend L Wickelgren in the board of directors.

 Carl Johan Jehander, also known as Swedish railway king ("Järnvägskungen"), was chosen as general contractor at a value of 1,29 mio Crones.
 The survey of the track commenced on 30 April 1887.
 On 12 June 1887 the ground-breaking ceremony was held near Skedala.
 It was planned to connect the railway line to the line of Halmstad–Nässjö Järnvägsaktiebolag, which operated the line from Halmstad to Nässjö, which had been opened in 1882.

 HBJ decided to build its own station Halmstad Östra.
 On 24 August 1889 the two railway lines were bolted together.
 In summer 1889 the railway line from Halmstad to Skedala was approved for public transport.
 The remainder from Skedala to Bolmen was inaugurated on 4 November 1889.

 The Swedish rail statistics (Svensk Järnvägsstatistik) list the cost for building the track as 1.719.976 Crowns.
 The rails were built of steel and had nominal load capacity of 17,2 kg/m.
 The maximum gradient was 17 ‰ and the minimum radius 300 meter.
 The maximum speed was set to 35 km/h (22 mph).

 Operation

-A roundhouse with eight tracks and a turn table with a diameter of 8 m (26 ft) was built in Halmsted south of the station building.
+A roundhouse with eight tracks and a turn table with a diameter of 8 m (26 ft) was built in Halmstad south of the station building.
 The affiliated maintenance yard was used until 1927.
 Subsequently, the rolling stock was maintained by Halmstad–Nässjö Järnvägsaktiebolag (HNJ).
 In Bolmen a two track locomotive shed was built and the 9 m turntable of ViBJ was used.

 Over time some improvements were implemented: Three bridges were rebuilt in 1905, and the rails were replaced by heavier rail with a capacity of 24,8 kg/m between 1910 and 1921.
 Three stations were refurbished between 1920 and 1924.
 The line was improved between 1916 and 1925 at its highest point near Nannarp.